dmakarau/ImageRecognitionApp/README.md

 ## ✨ Features

 - **Image Gallery**: Browse through a collection of sample images with text
+- **Photo Picker**: Select custom images from your photo library for analysis
 - **Text Recognition**: Extract text from images using Apple's advanced Vision framework
 - **Real-time Translation**: Translate recognized text into multiple languages
 - **Modern UI**: Clean, intuitive interface built with SwiftUI